alphagov/government-service-design-manual/service-manual/the-team/induction-and-development.md

 **[Induction programme](#induction-programme)**

-4 days to equip newly appointed service managers with the basic knowledge, network and confidence to take the lead in transforming digital services.
+Four days to equip newly appointed service managers with the basic knowledge, network and confidence to take the lead in transforming digital services.

 | Next dates | 2014 |
 |------------|